-Environmental/social characteristic Sustainability indicator 1 Minimum ESG standards At least 51% of the sub-fund's investments shall meet minimum ESG standards, i.e. the issuers that the subfund invests in are required to meet minimum ESG and E, and S and G score levels.
-2 Identification and analysis of an issuer's environmental and social factors The sub-fund aims to have a higher ESG score, calculated as a weighted average of the ESG scores given to the issuers in which the sub-fund has invested, than the weighted average of the constituents of the Reference Benchmark.
+Environmental/social characteristic Sustainability indicator 1 Minimum ESG standards At least 51% of the sub-fund's investments shall meet minimum ESG standards, i.e. the issuers that the sub-fund invests in are required to meet minimum ESG and E, and S and G score levels.
+2 Identification and analysis of an issuer's environmental and social factors The sub-fund calculates an ESG score, calculated as a weighted average of the ESG scores given to the issuers in which the sub-fund has invested.
 3 Responsible business practice in line with UNGC and OECD principles All investments are assessed against the ten principles of the UNGC and the OECD.
 Issuers that are flagged as having violated one of the ten principles of the UNGC or OECD guidelines are systematically excluded, unless they have gone through an ESG due diligence assessment, undertaken by HSBC, and are determined not to be in breach of the principles or guidelines.
 4 Excluded Activities Exclusion of issuers that are not in compliance with Excluded Activities.